10 Photographer-Backed Wedding Portrait Pose Ideas to Save to Your Mood Board

 Stand By Me

 This pose beautifully plays with contrast—soft meets structured, grounded meets elevated, calm meets confident.
 With one partner seated and the other standing close, the image naturally takes on a layered, almost editorial feel.
 “The contrast in height creates a beautiful interplay of softness and strength.
-It works wonderfully outdoors as well as in elegant interiors, where the furniture becomes part of the composition”, explains Yana Korn.
+It works wonderfully outdoors as well as in elegant interiors, where the furniture becomes part of the composition”, explains editorial wedding photographer Yana Korn.
 “I usually encourage the seated partner to settle into a relaxed and confident position, maybe leaning slightly, crossing the legs, or resting an arm.
 While the standing partner maintains a confident but gentle presence.”

 Modern Fairytale